-- (c) The Amendment is presented to the School Board as part of the Board's business consent agenda and the Board approves the Amendment based upon the circumstances of the particular contract.
-The Superintendent shall set forth the justification for the Amendment in a supplementary staff report enclosed with the Board's consent agenda. - (4) Amendments that would cause a Contract to exceed the Superintendent's authority.
-An amendment to a contract approved by the Superintendent that would cause the total Contract Price to exceed the Superintendent's delegated authority to approve contracts under PPS-45-0200 must be approved by the School Board except as provided in PPS-45-0200.
+(4) Amendments that would cause a Contract to exceed the Superintendent's authority.
+An amendment to a contract approved by the Superintendent that would cause the total Contract Price to exceed the Superintendent's delegated authority to approve contracts under PPS 45-0200 must be approved by the School Board except as provided in PPS 45-0200.

-Division 48 - Public Contracting Rules for Contracts for Goods and/or Services

-Other Than Personal Services
+Portland Public Schools Public Contracting Rules Division 47 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services